tzhenghao/MyToDoList/README.md

 Introduction
 -----------
-This is a simple to do list that I've done using a new language that I've learned, which is PHP.
+This is a simple to do list that I've done using a new tool that I've learned, which is Yeoman.

 Support
 -------